 Appropriations will be made contingent upon compliance with the laws and procedures of Washington State, Central Washington University, Associated Students of Central Washington University, and the ASCWU Senate.
 Failure to abide by any of the above mentioned documents may constitute the loss of funds.

 The maximum allocation per person shall be $300.00 per request.
-The maximum allocation for a club or organization per request and per quarter shall be $1,500.00.
 The maximum allocation per fiscal year for a club or organization shall be $2,000.00.
 All allocations are subject to availability of funds and approval of the regulation body.

 Requests for funds are limited to travel expenses including motor pool, private car gas mileage, airfare, and other expenses relating to transportation; registration: including admission fees; guest speakers; advertising: not to include tangible office supplies, copying costs or advertising costs that go towards a club fundraiser; lodging; and educational supplies.